Image for Cardiovascular Pharmacology Concepts, Richard E Klabunde PhD

 Specific Drugs

-Bosentan, a non-selective ET-1 receptor antagonist (blocks ETA and ETB receptors) is currently used in the treatment of pulmonary hypertension.
-Macitentan is a similar non-selective antagonist, but with a longer half-life than bosentan.
-Another drug also used for pulmonary hypertension is ambrisentan, which is a selective ETA receptor antagonist.
+Bosentan, a non-selective ET-1 receptor antagonist (blocks ETA and ETB receptors) is currently used in the treatment of pulmonary hypertension; it has a relatively short half-life of 5 hours.
+In contrast, macitentan is a similar non-selective antagonist, but with a longer half-life (~16 hours; ~48 hours for active metabolite) than bosentan.
+Another drug also used for pulmonary hypertension is ambrisentan, which is a selective ETA receptor antagonist and has a half-life of about 15 hours.

 Side Effects and Contraindications

-Some of the endothelin antagonist side effects are common to most vasodilators; namely, headache, cutaneous flushing, and peripheral edema.
-This class of drug may cause birth defects and therefore is contraindicated in pregnancy.
-These drugs can also can cause liver injury.
+Some endothelin antagonist side effects are common to most vasodilators; namely, headache, cutaneous flushing, and peripheral edema.
+Hepatotoxicity can also occur.
+This class of drugs may cause birth defects and therefore is contraindicated in pregnancy.
+These drugs can also cause liver injury.